 Shani Jayanti 2021: Mantras To Chant And Please Lord Shani

 Lord Shani is believed to be the God of Justice and Karma.
 As per the Hindu mythology, He is the son of Lord Surya, the Sun God.
 Every year the Amavasya Tithi in the month of Jyeshtha is observed as Shani Jayanti, the birth of Lord Shani.
-This year the festival falls on 10 June 2021.
+This year Shani Jayanti falls on 10 June.

 Today we are here with some mantras of Lord Shani that you may chant.
 These mantras will help you in pleasing the deity and seeking His blessings.